chengsoonong/rede/README.md

 License
 -------

-Copyright (&copy;) 2014, National ICT Australia All rights reserved.
+Copyright (c) 2014, National ICT Australia All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: